Immanuel Kant: Early life

-Immanuel Kant was born on 22 April 1724 into a Prussian German family of Lutheran faith in Königsberg in East Prussia.
+Immanuel Kant was born on 22 April 1724 into a Prussian German family of Lutheran faith in Königsberg in East Prussia (now Kaliningrad Oblast, Russia).
 His mother, Anna Regina Reuter, was born in Königsberg to a father from Nuremberg.
 Her surname is sometimes erroneously given as Porter.
 Kant's father, Johann Georg Kant, was a German harness-maker from Memel, at the time Prussia's most northeastern city (now Klaipėda, Lithuania).
-Kant believed his family to be of Scottish descent, although this has not been verified by geneaological research.
+Kant believed his family to be of Scottish descent and that his paternal grandfather's name was originally "Cant", although this has not been verified by genealogical research.

 Kant was baptized as Emanuel, changing the spelling of his name to Immanuel after learning Hebrew.
 He was the fourth of nine children (six of whom reached adulthood).
-The Kant household stressed the pietist values of religious devotion, humility, and a literal interpretation of the Bible.
+The Kant household stressed the Pietist values of religious devotion, humility, and a literal interpretation of the Bible.
 Immanuel Kant's early education was strict, punitive, and highly disciplinary, with an emphasis on Latin and religious instruction rather than mathematics and science.

 In his later years, Kant lived a strictly ordered life.
-It was said that neighbors would set their clocks by his daily walks.
-Kant considered marriage two times, first a widow and then a Westphalian girl, but both times waited too long.
-Though he never married, he seems to have had a rewarding social life; he was a popular teacher as well as a modestly successful author, even before starting on his major philosophical works.
+It was said that neighbors would set their watches by his daily walks.
+Kant considered marriage twice, first to a widow and then to a Westphalian woman, but on both occasions waited too long.
+Although he never married, he nevertheless had a rewarding social life; he was a popular teacher and a modestly successful author, even before commencing his major philosophical works.